Hog's Back: Geography

-Road
+History

-The road along the Hog's Back is ancient, since its raised position offered travellers a vantage point and also kept them above the thick ancient woodland of the valleys on either side.
+The route along the Hog's Back is ancient, since its raised position offered travellers a vantage point and also kept them above the thick ancient woodland of the valleys on either side.
 It was part of the ancient ridgeway which runs from Wiltshire down to the east coast of Kent.
+The Hog's Back might have been "the Via Regia of early deeds and Hundred Rolls".

-It was also part of the road from London to Winchester (as it still is).
+The road is part of the highway from London to Winchester.
 Although there is very little archaeological evidence in support, it has been suggested that a Roman road ran from London to Winchester and that, at this point, it passed, either over the Hog's Back or perhaps a little to the north (e.g. Roman Surrey, David Bird, 2004).
 Research on this is continuing.

-According to the Victoria County History of Surrey (volume 3, published 1911, p 374, s.v.
-Wanborough), the road over the Hog's Back was "the Via Regia of early deeds and Hundred Rolls".

-What is now designated the A31 along the Hog's Back originally formed part of a road leading directly from Winchester into Guildford High Street and from there into London.
+The original A31 along the Hog's Back originally formed part of a road leading directly from Winchester into Guildford High Street and from there into London.
 However, the modern A31 adopts a slightly less direct and less steep approach to the High Street, and reorganisation of central Guildford into a roundabout road system centred on the Friary Centre (named after the medieval Dominican Friary there) has also broken up this direct stretch of road at the point that it reaches Guildford, where it ends at the junction with the A3.

 When the idea of the Pilgrims' Way to Canterbury was popularised in the nineteenth century, a route over the southern slopes of the Hog's back, parallel with the ridgeway and running through Seale and Puttenham, was incorporated in its course.
 In order to avoid the A31, however, the Pilgrims' Way does not run along the top of the Hog's Back.

 The Hog's Back stretch of the A31 is now a dual carriageway, but the two directions of the road are separated by a central area of trees, some of them very old.
 The original road ran along the stretch now occupied by the lanes running from Guildford to Farnham, i.e. from east to west.
 The other two lanes, running from west to east, which are a little below the high point occupied by the original carriageways, were added in the early 1970s.